 Regent’s Canal runs through the heart of King’s Cross.
-This nine mile waterway winds its way quietly through our capital, from the River Thames at Limehouse to Paddington.
+This nine-mile waterway winds its way quietly through our capital, from the River Thames at Limehouse to Paddington.
 People still live along the canal and the mix of boat moorings, heritage buildings and a connection to nature make for a charming setting.
-The towpath along the canal is a popular walk and it’s about to get better!

-At King’s Cross the canal is being transformed and will be an important part of neighbourhood life – just as it was in its industrial heyday.
-Once the tradesman’s entrance to the industries that lined its banks, we now have access to this hidden treasure and can appreciate the beauty of the waterway with its colourful narrowboats, ivy-clad walls and rich bird life.
+At King’s Cross, the canal has been transformed and is today an important part of neighbourhood life – just as it was in its industrial heyday.
+Once the tradesman’s entrance to the industries that lined its banks, we now have access to this hidden treasure and can appreciate the beauty of the waterway with its colourful narrowboats, ivy-clad walls and rich birdlife.

-Overlooked by cafés and restaurants, the canalside at King’s Cross will be lively and animated by day and night.
-Access is being improved with steps, ramps, new moorings and three new bridges.
-The first of these – King’s Bridge is already open.
+Access has been improved with steps, ramps, new moorings and new bridges.
 All along the towpath, the brick walls have been draped in climbing plants – restoring the waterway’s secret garden feel.
-The arches along the towpath wall are being opened to connect the canal with the Coal Drops Yard shopping area.

-Experience a slower pace of life at our closest neighbours, St. Pancras Cruising Club:
+Experience a slower pace of life at St. Pancras Cruising Club

 Created by the capital’s supreme masterplanner